oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-020.png "Create and drop a tablespace TEST to check the effect")

-    **Note**: Despite the fact that the tablespace **TEST** was created without specifying encryption parameters, it's encrypted by default with the AES256 encryption algorithm
+    **Note**: Despite the fact that the tablespace **TEST** was created without specifying encryption parameters, it's encrypted by default with the AES256 encryption algorithm.

-3. Now, all your new Tablespaces will be encrypted by default!
+3. Now, when tablespaces are created, for example during application install time, those application tablespace will be encrypted, even if the installation commands to not include the encryption keywords of the CREATE TABLESPACE command!

-## Task 7: Rekey Master Key
+## Task 6: Rekey Master Key

 1. To rekey the container database TDE Master Key (MEK), run the following command